Ethics code: IR.SBU.RETECH.REC.1402.859

 Department of Architecture, Faculty of Architecture and Urban Planning, Shahid Beheshti University, Tehran, Iran. , sasankhademic2w@gmail.com

-Objectives: Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders in children, often associated with sensory integration disorders.
-Despite the importance of the occupational therapy space in improving sensory processing, the effect of architectural features of therapeutic environments has been less studied.
-This study aimed to investigate the effect of architectural features in occupational therapy centers on improving sensory integration in children with ADHD.
+Objective Attention deficit hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders in children and is often associated with sensory processing problems.
+Although the role of occupational therapy in improving sensory processing has been acknowledged, the influence of architectural features in occupational therapy settings remains underexplored.
+This study aimed to investigate the impact of architectural elements in occupational therapy centers on the sensory profile of children with ADHD.

 Type of Study: